-Our ancient Mothers likely gave birth in cold water
+Our ancient Mothers gave birth in cold water

 Summary

-• How come human babies are born knowing how to swim, but they don't learn to walk for 10-12 more months?
+How are human babies born knowing how to swim, but don't learn to walk for 10-12 more months?

 Evolution at the water's edge